 "Richard" was a tall, young athletic man who worked long hours as a computer consultant.
 He suffered a rotator cuff injury years ago in a car accident.
 This left him with chronic shoulder pain even after months of physical therapy, massage, and medical treatment.
 He said that he had never felt the same since and, despite the fact that he was only 38-years-old, he was beginning to think that he was just "getting old."
 His daily computer usage only made his already painful right shoulder - the side on which he used the computer mouse - tighter than ever.
 He was close to developing a "frozen shoulder."
 The truth was that his shoulder wasn't frozen - the center of his body was!
-The shoulder joint isn't just the joint itself; the muscles that move and stabilize the shoulder and coordinate synergistically with the shoulder insert into the center of the body.
-When you learn to release and relax the center of the body, movement in the periphery (the shoulder) will improve.
+The shoulder joint isn't just the joint itself; the muscles that move and stabilize the shoulder and coordinate synergistically to move what we think of as "the shoulder" originate in the center of the body.
+Tight chest muscles pull the shoulders forward and tight upper shoulder muscles (trapezius) hunch the shoulders up.
+Tight muscles of the side body will pull the shoulder joint downward.
+When you learn to release and relax the center of the body, movement in the periphery - the shoulder - will improve dramatically.

 Richard was motivated to figure out how to reverse his shoulder pain and regain control of his muscles for two reasons: he had been physically active before his injury, and he had a six-month-old baby he wanted to hold without experiencing pain.